Rhodes University Trust USA logo

 Guy WhiteBryony Winn,

-As President of Anthem Health Solutions, Bryony Winn is responsible for ensuring that the more than 44 million consumers in Anthem’s family of health plans have access to high-quality, affordable care.
-Bryony is accountable for total cost of care, clinical strategy, building and managing relationships with care providers, advanced analytics, and more.
-Previously, Bryony was Anthem’s Chief Strategy Officer, responsible for accelerating enterprise strategy for sustained growth.
+As president of health solutions, Bryony Winn is responsible for ensuring that the ~50 million consumers in Elevance Health’s family of health plans have access to high-quality, affordable, equitable care.
+Leading a division of 11,000 associates, she is accountable for building and managing relationships with care providers across the nation, total cost of care, clinical strategy, advanced analytics, operations excellence, and more.
+Previously chief strategy officer, Bryony was the architect of Elevance Health’s enterprise strategy to become a lifetime, trusted health partner to stakeholders from across the healthcare ecosystem.

 Top